Where did GIS begin?

 1990 to 2010 was the period in the history of GIS when it really took off.

-But advancements in the technology have surpassed the average user.
+But advancements in technology have surpassed the average user.
 GIS users didn’t know how to take full advantage of GIS technology.
 Companies were hesitant to adopt GIS software.
 Countries didn’t have access to topographical data.

 But over time, these issues were laid to rest.